dsmolero/docker-compose-lamp/README.md

 _**MYSQL_ROOT_PASSWORD**_

 This will be the password for user root of the MySQL database server.
-The default value is 'tiger'.
+The default value is `'tiger'`.

 ## Create the Application Database

-Launch
+Launch the docker containers:

     $ docker-compose up -d

 Wait a few moments for the mysql database server to stabilize.

-Create the database

-Open phpmyadmin in your browser
+Open phpmyadmin in your browser:

     http://dockerhost:8080

-Create the database for your app
+Create the database for your app:

     myapp